t-o-k/POV-Ray-matrices/README.md

 ```
 #### Result:
 ```
+...Error:...
 W is not 0.
 Not possible to convert to 3D direction vector.
 ```

 ## M_Dir3D_FromRow(AA, RowNo)